No Fees Unless We Win (206) 919-3215

 If you suffer an accident on the job in Bellevue, you will face a number of challenges you are likely not prepared for.
 Depending on the severity of the injury, you may have to stop working for weeks or even months to recover and have to handle thousands of dollars in medical expenses.
 When you return to work, you may not able to perform the same functions – and in some cases, you may not be able to return to work at all.

 Washington state law allows you to collect benefits for these injuries under the Washington State Department of Labor & Industries (L&I) workers’ compensation program.
-However, filing a workers’ compensation claim can be difficult while recovering from an injury – and Colburn Law can help.
+However, filing a workers’ compensation claim can be difficult while recovering from an injury – our law firm can help.

 What Is Workers’ Compensation?

 Under Washington state law, employers must provide a form of workers’ compensation insurance to their employees.
 Workers’ compensation helps protect all people involved in a company from the financial burden of an unexpected workplace accident or illness.

 Employers have two options to obtain workers’ compensation insurance for their employees.

 - Employers can purchase their insurance through L&I directly.
 L&I is the governing board that manages workers’ compensation claims and disburses benefits through the Washington State Fund.
 Your employer may take a portion of your paycheck as a premium for workers’ compensation insurance, which goes into the Washington State Fund.

 - Employers can self-insure their employees if they satisfy certain criteria.
 They must have at least $25 million in assets, an administrative body to cover workers’ compensation claims, and an accident prevention program.

 Why Choose Colburn Law for a Workers Comp Claim?